-Example 1: Upon completion of the unscheduled overtime work, when an employee is given a 6-hour rest period, the employee will be paid at straight time for hours that fall during regular work hours.
-For example, if overtime work ends at 5:00 AM, the 6-hour rest period would end at 11:00 AM.
-When regular work hours begin at 6:30 AM and end at 4:00 PM, the employee would receive straight time pay between 6:30 AM - 11:00 AM, provided they return to work after the 6-hour rest period or they obtain approval from their Section Manager or designee to use their leave hours for the balance of their regular shift.
+Example 1: Upon completion of the unscheduled overtime work, when an employee is given an 8-hour rest period, the employee will be paid at straight time for hours that fall during regular work hours.
+For example, if overtime work ends at 5:00 AM, the 8-hour rest period would end at 1:00 PM.
+When regular work hours begin at 6:30 AM and end at 4:00 PM, the employee would receive straight time pay between 6:30 AM - 1:00 PM, provided they return to work after the 8-hour rest period, or they obtain approval from their Section Manager or designee to use their leave hours for the balance of their regular shift.

-Example 2: Upon completion of the unscheduled overtime work, when an employee is required to return to work or continuing working into their regular shift without a 6-hour rest period, the employee will be paid at 1.5x the hourly rate until the employee receives a 6-hour rest period.
-For example, if overtime work begins at 3:00 AM and ends at 4:00 AM and the employee is required to return to work or continue working that same morning at 6:30 AM, the employee will be paid at 1.5x the hourly rate until the end of their shift or until they are released and instructed to start their 6-hour rest period.
-Any part of their 6-hour rest period which falls during the employee's normal working hours will be paid at the regular rate of pay.
+Example 2: Upon completion of the unscheduled overtime work, when an employee is required to return to work or continuing working into their regular shift without an 8-hour rest period, the employee will be paid at 1.5x the hourly rate until the employee receives an 8-hour rest period.
+For example, if overtime work begins at 3:00 AM and ends at 4:00 AM and the employee is required to return to work or continue working that same morning at 6:30 AM, the employee will be paid at 1.5x the hourly rate until the end of their shift or until they are released and instructed to start their 8-hour rest period.
+Any part of their 8-hour rest period which falls during the employee's normal working hours will be paid at the regular rate of pay.